carlynorama/SwiftLIBPNG/README.md

 the `buildSimpleDataExample` calls a working, but not super useful, callback example.

-### Why in my PNG file do I not see the pixel data I'm expecting?
+### Why doesn't the IDAT look like the pixels that were passed in/out of libpng?

 - TODO: write about filter types http://www.libpng.org/pub/png/book/chapter09.html